shelbymorris90/netflix-remote/README.md

 - Open a web-browser and go to `http://localhost:4545` and you will see the basic remote interface
 - The interface is accessible to devices on the same network, but you will need the internal network IP for the machine hosting the app
 - When you've acquired the IP you can use it as such, in any web browser, `http://IP_ADDRESS_HERE:4545`

+## TO DO
+- [ ] Automatically continue playing when prompted by Netflix
+- [ ] Fully functional 'seek' bar
+- [ ] Browse / Select content via Remote
+- [ ] Now Playing Thumbnail (in addition to the text which is currently in place)
+- [ ] Package App into exectuable for Linux/OS X/Windows (via Electron)